-C. Flood Priority 3: Develop or enforce a storm water management plan to reduce flash flooding, erosion, and damage.
+C. Flood Priority 3: Develop or enforce a stormwater management plan to reduce flash flooding, erosion, and damage.

-CDS and the HSSU, on behalf of the city, are involved in several activities designed to reduce flash flooding, erosion, and property damage.
+The city undertakes several activities designed to reduce flash flooding, erosion, and property damage.
 These include: 1) the removal of debris from the rivers that impedes flow (discussed in item A); 2) the acquisition and removal of structures from the SFHA (discussed in item B); 3) the identification and implementation of large scale and remedial drainage projects/improvements; 4) the maintenance and upkeep of significant drainage infrastructure including city owned basins and the watershed lakes; and 5) the enforcement of the city's flood damage prevention ordinance, storm water management and control ordinance, and erosion prevention and sediment control ordinance.

 The identification and implementation of large scale and remedial drainage projects: The HSSU maintains a Master Drainage Plan which is periodically updated as new projects are identified.
 In 2021 and 2022, the HSSU undertook a comprehensive update of the city's Master Drainage Plan.
-This update plan identifies completed and pending major and remedial projects, provides an estimate of anticipated costs, and provides ranking criteria.
+This updated plan identifies completed and pending major and remedial projects, provides an estimate of anticipated costs, and provides ranking criteria.
+During the program year, the HSSU completed one (1) major project on Bahama Drive totaling approximately \$68,000 in expenditures.